julien123123/pico-epaper/docs.md

 This method clears the display without any additional setup

 ## reinit()
 Reinits the display.
-Must be used after sleep()
+Must be used after sleep().
+- reinit will take hold parameter and the current mode in consideration everytime.
+To change it, you must use the __call__ function
 ## show_ram()
 ```python
 import freesans20